cdktf/cdktf-provider-random/docs/password.csharp.md

 - *Type:* object

 Include numeric characters in the result.

 Default value is `true`.
+If `numeric`, `upper`, `lower`, and `special` are all configured, at least one of them must be set to `true`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/random/3.6.0/docs/resources/password#numeric Password#numeric}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/random/3.6.1/docs/resources/password#numeric Password#numeric}

 ---